MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-only-identities.md

 Additionally, some cloud services can be shared with users outside your organization without any user accounts.
 You'll need to identify these groups of users as well.

 You can use groups in Azure AD for several purposes that simplify management of your cloud environment.
-For example, for Azure AD groups, you can:
+For example, with Azure AD groups, you can:

 - Use group-based licensing to assign licenses for Office 365 to your user accounts automatically as soon as they are added.
 - Add user accounts to specific groups dynamically based on user account attributes, such as department.
 - Automatically provision users for Software as a Service (SaaS) applications and to protect access to those applications with multi-factor authentication and other conditional access rules.
 - Provision permissions and levels of access for SharePoint Online team sites.

-You can create new **users** with:
+You can create new ***users*** with:

 - [The Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/add-users/add-users)
 - [Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/create-user-accounts-with-office-365-powershell)

-You can create new **groups** with:
+You can create new ***groups*** with:

 - [The Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/create-groups/create-groups)
 - [Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/manage-office-365-groups-with-powershell)